C-K7/BWChavez2023/README.md

 - 👋 Hi, I’m @BWChavez2023
 - 👀 I’m interested in ...
 Cybersecurity
 - 🌱 I’m currently learning ...
 Sec+, Network+, and cloud computing
 - 💞️ I’m looking to collaborate on ...
+Scripts and projects
 - 📫 How to reach me ... on LinkedIn www.linkedin.com/in/brandon-w-chavez-25b56b29b

 <!---